codechimp-org/lms-tvh/README.md

 Save and restart the Logitech Media Server.

-## TV Headend Configuration
-Profile User Password

 ## Logitech Media Server Configuration & Use
-On the Settings Page/Advanced tab choose TVH in the top left drop down.
+On the Logitech Media Server Settings page/Advanced tab choose TVH in the top left drop down.
 Provide your TV Headend server details and save.

 Within the Logitech Media Server home page you will now have TVH under AddOns where you can browse your TV Headend Tags/Stations.